Skip to content

 1. Create a directory called dockerx in your user home dir, i.e. mkdir -p $HOME/dockerx.
 You can change the name editing the start script, not recommended.

 2. If you have 4 GB of GPU memory you must use start_webui_low.sh, otherwise use start_webui.sh.
-If you have more than 8 GB you may want to remove --medvram option, but I recommend to first try keeping it.
+If you have more than 8 GB you might want to remove --medvram option, but I recommend to first try keeping it.

 3. Run the start_webui.sh or start_webui_low.sh script.